-The 43rd Annual Meeting of the Membership of Olympia Food Co-op: “Inspiring a Just Future”
+The 43rd Annual Olympia Food Co-op Membership Meeting Theme: “Inspiring a Just Future” with Keynote Ellany Kayce

 Our first virtual Membership Meeting was held Sat., Nov.
 7th, 2020 from 11 am to 2 pm via Zoom!
 Apologies for the technical difficulties that prevented the meeting link from appearing on the website at 10:30 am as promised.
 We have resolved the issue for next time.